samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 ### Level 14: Restoring Touch

 When you use Lay On Hands on a creature, you can also remove one or more of the following conditions from the creature: [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition), [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition), [Deafened](/sources/dnd/free-rules/rules-glossary#DeafenedCondition), [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition), [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition), or [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition).
-You must expend 5 Hit Points from the healing pool of Lay On Hands for each of these conditions you remove; those points don’t also restore Hit Points to the creature.
+You must expend 5 Hit Points from the healing pool of Lay On Hands for each of these conditions you remove; those points don't also restore Hit Points to the creature.

 ### Level 18: Aura Expansion